Breaking New Ground

 Our fundraising journey began in 2010 when the Bone Marrow Cancer Trust anticipated future demand and purchased land near the hospital on Selwyn Street to offer an additional 43 fully self-contained (one, two and three bedroom) apartments to be known as Ranui Apartments.

 We were halfway towards our fundraising goal of $12 Million when the global pandemic hit, making fundraising a challenge under the difficult economic climate.
 In 2020, the Trust was successful in securing Crown funding of $7 Million from the New Zealand Government Shovel Ready Project Initiative.
 This government funding meant that we could once again proceed with confidence.
 Without this financial support, Ranui Apartments would have remained an unattainable dream.

 The new facility will also provide accommodation for one-night stays, which we have not been able offer in the past.

-The Trust is extremely grateful to the Otago Community Trust, Rata Foundation, Aoraki Trust, the Community Trust of Mid and South Canterbury and Independent Fisheries for their support and belief in funding this project to benefit Kiwis that come to Christchurch for lifesaving medical treatment.
+The Trust is extremely grateful to the Otago Community Trust, Rata Foundation, Aoraki Trust, the Community Trust of Mid and South Canterbury, Independent Fisheries and the D C Doyle Charitable Trust for their support and belief in funding this project to benefit Kiwis that come to Christchurch for lifesaving medical treatment.

 Construction is now underway and the completion date is set for early 2024.